 The Hourly HAP charts published by the Australian Bureau of Meteorology provide a guide to choosing the most appropriate frequency for the time of the day.

-The VHF component of the NCRN is provided by Sydney, Newcastle and Port Kembla port corporations, which monitor the VHF distress and emergency channel 16.
+The VHF component of the NCRN is provided by the Port Authority of NSW in the Sydney, Newcastle and Port Kembla areas, which monitor the VHF distress and emergency channel 16.

 They also broadcast local weather and navigation warnings on VHF channel 67 at 0733 and 1733 hours EST. Severe weather warnings are broadcast at hourly intervals upon receipt of such warnings from AMSA and until such time that the severe weather conditions no longer exist.

 This VHF service only covers waters within the vicinity of Newcastle to Nowra.
-The VHF component of the NCRN that is provided by the three port corporations remains unchanged.
+The VHF component of the NCRN that is provided by the Port Authority of NSW remains unchanged.

 Purpose of call and frequencies